savonet/book/workflow.md

 be achieved by using `source.dynamic`: this operator takes as argument a function which returns the source to play at any given time, and can thus be used to create a source which changes overtime.

+\TODO{rather use a set approach for the dynamic source than the functional one}

 For instance, the `add` operator takes a fixed list of sources, but suppose that the list of sources we want to add varies over time.
 We can program this with